matteo-pacini/InstaP4tch0/README.md

 - Hide sponsored content (main feed / stories).
 - Double tap guard when liking a photo, pages or a video.
 - Long press on a photo/video to download it.
+- Don't mark stories as seen.
+- Don't mark direct messages as seen.

 # Coming Soon

+- Download a story.
 - Long press on pages to download all the media.

 # Not working (and probably will never work)